 Read More: Best Alien Movies of All Time

 5. Blue Velvet (1986)

-David Lynch’s Blue Velvet definitely does not shy away from being abstract, but also manages to create one of the most self-destructive characters in cinema history.
+David Lynch’s Blue Velvet definitely does not shy away from being abstract but also manages to create one of the most self-destructive characters in cinema history.
 And contrary to popular belief, it is not the main character of the film.
-With a career defining performance from Dennis Hopper, we get several not only uncomfortable scenes but terrifying scenes as well.
+With a career-defining performance from Dennis Hopper, we get several uncomfortable and terrifying scenes as well.
 Playing Frank Booth, Hopper is absolutely horrifying in this role as all he constantly has an interest in doing is playing into his demons.
-Destroying not only himself but effecting every other character around him, Booth joins the ranks of revered self-destructive characters.
+Destroying not only himself but affecting every other character around him, Booth joins the ranks of revered self-destructive characters.

 Read More: Best Dream Movies of All Time

 4. The Dark Knight (2008)

 Christopher Nolan crafts the greatest superhero film to have ever been created with this film.
 The Dark Knight trilogy is filled with three amazing films, but the second film clearly towers above the other two.
 And then with possibly one of, if not the greatest movie villain to ever exist we get Heath Ledger’s interpretation of The Joker.
 The Joker, the narcissist that he is, not only manages to have already destroyed himself but then proceeds to mentally and physically break every other character inside this franchise.
 From Batman to Harvey Dent, The Joker is relentless in his mission to destroy Gotham, making him a towering icon of movie characters.